ghas-lab-templates/exercises/module-3.md

 This lab demonstrates the concept of monorepo scanning with CodeQL.
 However, the way it is ultimately divided will depend on factors such as the bottlenecks in the analysis, the tech stack, and the architecture.

-We will be using the `mono-gallery` repository to do the exercises for this lab.

-Due to time and size constraints of real-world monorepos, mono-gallery is a smaller example, but its setup follows the same principles as a full-scale monorepo.
+Due to time and size constraints of real-world monorepos, `mono` is a smaller example, but its setup follows the same principles as a full-scale monorepo.
 This repository is a copy of the mona-gallery template and consists of multiple independent application tiers, each organized into separate directories:

 - Directory: auth
     - Language: go
-    - Build Mode: autbuild
+    - Build Mode: autobuild
 - Directory: frontend
     - Language: javascript
     - Build Mode: none